 If you have limited health literacy, you may lack knowledge or have misinformation about the body as well as the nature and causes of disease.
 Without this knowledge, you may not understand the relationship between lifestyle factors such as diet and exercise and various health outcomes.

-According to the Institute of Medicine, a nonprofit organization that offers advice on science matters, approximately one-half of the adult population may lack the needed literacy skills to use the U.S. healthcare system.
+According to the Institute of Medicine, a nonprofit organization that offers advice on science matters, approximately half of the adult population may lack the needed literacy skills to use the U.S. healthcare system.
 Low literacy has been linked to poor health outcomes such as higher rates of hospitalization, less frequent use of preventive services, and higher healthcare costs.

-People with limited health literacy skills are more likely to skip important preventive measures such as Pap smears and flu shots.
+People with limited health literacy skills are more likely to skip important preventive measures such as Pap tests and flu shots.
 When compared to those with adequate health literacy skills, studies have shown that patients with limited health literacy skills enter the healthcare system when they are sicker.

 People with limited health literacy skills are more likely to have chronic conditions and are less able to manage them effectively.
 Studies have found that patients with high blood pressure, diabetes, asthma, or HIV/AIDS who have limited health literacy skills have less knowledge of their illness and its management.